RoseBabe/Basil/README.md

 #  My website Structure

-This is a simple website layout practice at VSASF Tech ICT Academy Enugu..
+This is a simple website layout practice..